Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Quantity q;
 ```

-When we transport the program to a machine with shorter integers, we’ll change the definition of Quantity:
+When we transport the program to a machine with shorter integers, we'll change the definition of Quantity:

 ```C
 typedef long Quantity;
 ```

-This technique doesn’t solve all our problems, unfortunately, since changing the definition of `Quantity` may affect the way `Quantity` variables are used.
+This technique doesn't solve all our problems, unfortunately, since changing the definition of `Quantity` may affect the way `Quantity` variables are used.
 At the very least, calls of `printf` and `scanf` that use `Quantity` variables will need to be changed, with `%d` conversion specifications replaced by `%ld`.

 The C library itself uses `typedef` to create names for types that can vary from one C implementation to another; these types often have names that end with `_t`, such as `ptrdiff_t`, `size_t`, and `wchar_t`.The exact definitions of these types will vary, but here are some typical examples: